PowerShell/vscode-powershell/docs/troubleshooting.md

 - Highlighting/completions/command history don't work as I expect in the Integrated Console - [#535]
-  - The Integrated Console implements a [custom host] to work with VSCode, making it incompatible with [PSReadLine] (the module providing these features in regular PowerShell).
+  - The Integrated Console implements a [custom host] to work with VSCode, meaning that functionality could be different than that of the regular host in the PowerShell Console
+  - [PSReadLine] (the module providing these features in regular PowerShell) is available in the PowerShell Preview Extension, helping to bridge this gap
-    Resolving this incompatibility is being actively worked on.
+  - Making PSReadline fully available is being actively worked on.
 - Command history is not preserved when debugging in the Integrated Console - [#550]
   - This feature is also provided by [PSReadLine].